rockswe/K8s-PodConfigMapController/README.md

-# PodConfigMapController (CURRENTLY NOT WORKING - IN MAINTENANCE)
+# PodConfigMapController (NOT WORKING - IN MAINTENANCE)

 A custom Kubernetes controller written in Go that watches for Pod events and automatically creates or deletes ConfigMaps containing their metadata.
 The controller supports: